-- If you are applying for a police or dispatch position, make sure you include the Wickenburg Police Background Questionnaire and have it notarized, along with the Arizona Peace Officer Standards and Training Board Application.
+- If you are applying for a police or dispatch position, make sure you include the Wickenburg Police Background Questionnaire (must be notarized), along with the Arizona Peace Officer Standards and Training Board Application.
 Links to the applications are below.

 Depending on the position, the following may be required prior to initial employment: